pablobrugarolas/pablobrugarolas.github.io/_pages/about.md

 social: true
 ---

-I’m a Research Fellow at the Department of Economics, Universitat de Girona.
+I'm a Lecturer (Profesor Sustituto) at the Department of Economics, University of La Laguna.
 I obtained my PhD in Economics from the Universitat de Girona in 2025.

 My research interests include  Education,  Labor, and Public economics.